 Barry Keoghan: Public Romance, Private Pain

-Carpenter's response?
-Strategic silence followed by characteristic deflection.
-When Rolling Stone asked about her relationship status in June 2025, she answered: "Am I doing the single thing right now?
+Her response was strategic silence.
+When Rolling Stone asked about her relationship status in June 2025: "Am I doing the single thing right now?
 I'm doing the 25-year-old thing right now, whatever that means."
+She refuses to confirm whether songs reference him.
+"I just wouldn't say."

-White House Controversy
+The White House Controversy

 In December 2025, the Trump administration used her song "Juno" in a TikTok video showing ICE agents detaining people.
-Carpenter—who had endorsed Kamala Harris—responded immediately: "This video is evil and disgusting.
+Carpenter, who had endorsed Kamala Harris, responded immediately: "This video is evil and disgusting.
 Do not ever involve me or my music to benefit your inhumane agenda."

 Sabrina's Legacy and Current Work